raulcano/docker-ip2tor-host/README.md

 # The name of the key.
 No need to change this
 SSH_KEYS_FILE=id_ip2tor_host

+# First range of ports to open in the host.
+You can add more later manually in the docker-compose.yml file
+# It seems that docker is not too happy exposing a large amount of ports.
+I tried manually and noticed that above ca. 400 ports it wouldn't run
+RANGE1_START_PORT=17000
+RANGE1_END_PORT=17400
 ```

 ## Creating a non-root user and adding keys for SSH
 If you are using a third-party VPS, maybe you get access to it by default with root access.